orangeShadow/payment_system/README.md

 POST: /api/v1/remittance
 params: (int)user_from*, (int)user_to*, currency, amount

+---
+Currencies would be load with migration

-currency - USD, EUR, RUB, CHR ...
+USD, EUR, RUB, CHR ...

 For compile interface run: